 US Forest Service

-In June 2016 the Chief of the Forest Service, Tom Tidwell, issued a letter outlining new guidance on special use permitting expressing a commitment to a moving away from overregulation and towards an attitude of “yes.”
+In June 2016 then Chief of the Forest Service Tom Tidwell issued a letter outlining new guidance on special use permitting expressing a commitment to a moving away from overregulation and towards an attitude of “yes.”
 The guidance includes directives that the USFS:

 Better accommodate educational organizations, school groups and youth groups that seek access.